cl-trier/TWON-Agents/api/docs/index.md

 1) Hugging Face, with all models based on the free API tier.
 2) OpenAI, with GPT-3.5-turbo and GPT-4
+3) Local GPU-Server, with Ollama and a pre-selection of models

 ```
 "integration": {